MidgeOnGithub/DnD-Stats-Gen/README.md

 ### Notes for Developers
 #### Submodules
-This repo makes use of several git `submodules`.
+This repo makes use of git `submodules`.
 Thus, when cloning this repo, assuming a version of git >= 2.13, use `recurse-submodules` to automatically populate submodules:
 * `git clone --recurse-submodules -j4 git://github.com/MidgeOnGithub/DnD-Stats-Gen.git`